aergoio/guide/source/smart-contracts/lua/reference.md

 ```

 ### event(eventName, args...)
-This function causes eventName and args to remain in the contract result receipt.
+This function fires an event containing `eventName` and `args`.
+The event is recorded in the blockchain in the contract result receipt.
+It is also broadcasted to all the listening applications connected to the blockchain network that have subscribed to this event.

-The user can search for the event and receive notification of the event with RPC when the receipt is added to the blockchain.
+The user can search for events that happened in the past and also receive notifications of new events by using RPC.

 ```lua
 contract.event("send", 1, "toaddress")
 ```

 #### Restrictions
-Before the fee system for smart contract is applied to mainnet, there are the following restrictions
+Before the fee system for smart contracts is applied to the mainnet, there are the following restrictions:
 - limit length of event name to 64
 - limit size of event argument to 4k
 - limit the number of events in one transaction to 50